xd009642/Mugato/README.md

 ## Development environment
 As the Mojo uses a Xilinx Spartan 6 FPGA I'm using Xilinx's ISE as an IDE.
-I'm also developing this using VHDL instead of Verilog or Lucid, partially because of some past experience, partially because I love strong typesystems.
+I'm also developing this using Verilog.

-Because the Mojo-IDE only supports Verilog or Lucid projects I'm generating everything in ISE and using [mojo-loader](https://embeddedmicro.com/pages/mojo-loader) to program the board.
+Currently, instead of using the Mojo IDE I'm generating everything in ISE and using [mojo-loader](https://embeddedmicro.com/pages/mojo-loader) to program the board.

 For the eventual CAD design I plan on using FreeCAD to create models which I'll print with my own Prusa-i3 clone.

 ## Debugging & Testing

+Ignore the below I'm switching to Verilator!
+Eventually the scripts folder will provide everything needed.

 Debugging the synthesiser via simulation is harder than it would be if I paid for tools such as Questa, or were using a Vivado compatible chip.
 For debugging